JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1042" height="591" alt="help topics " src="https://github.com/user-attachments/assets/9b11b177-5c76-4f68-8e21-92a01d93ef7c" />
 </p>
 <p>
 When users make a ticket, they can select a help topic to classify their ticket.
 You can have a help topic called "forgot password" for example.
-You can veiw what help topics you have by going to admin panel > manage > help topics.
+You can view what help topics you have by going to the Admin Panel > Manage > Help Topics.
 </p>
 <br />